Zero to 180 – Three Minute Magic

 That session was to record two songs for a 45 by a very precocious 16-year-old from Springfield, Va., Jan Ince, who wrote and sang well beyond her years.
 “I’ve Been Waiting” b/w “Sailor” was Pick Hit of the Week on an AM station in Easton, Md.
 We all drove down when she was interviewed by the DJ.
 She later moved to England and married Nick Glennie-Smith, now a big-time movie soundtrack guy.

-- Danny and the Fat Boys [i.e., Danny Gatton, Billy Hancock & Dave Elliott] taped their debut album in 1974 at Track and issued a 45 whose B-side (“Harlem Nocturne“) made folks sit up and take notice of the phenomenal new guitarist.
-The Track sessions for the American Music LP are among Gatton’s earliest, and include musical support from Robbie Magruder (drums), Steve Wolfe (bass), Dick Heintze (piano), Ralph McDuffie (tenor sax), Moses McDaniel (clavinet), Charlie Barden (vibraphone), Lance Quinn (guitar), and Obie O’Brien (percussion).
+• Danny and the Fat Boys [i.e., Danny Gatton, Billy Hancock & Dave Elliott] recorded their debut album American Music at Track Recorders and issued a 45 in 1974 whose B-side (“Harlem Nocturne“) made folks sit up and take notice of the phenomenal new guitarist.
+The Track sessions for the American Music LP are among Gatton’s earliest as a solo artist [aside from his guest appearance on 1969 LP Age Of Reason above], and include musical support from Robbie Magruder (drums), Steve Wolfe (bass), Dick Heintze (piano), Ralph McDuffie (tenor sax), Moses McDaniel (clavinet), Charlie Barden (vibraphone), Lance Quinn (guitar), and Obie O’Brien (percussion).
+Audio links to “Memphis Disco Funk” and “Good Enough To Keep

 Track Recorders History Spotlight: